givemepower8/Phaser3Practices/docs/COC.md

 #### TH12 Queen

+Queen has a very high DpS but low HP.

 Queen's strategy depends on with or without healers.

+##### Queen charge

-Queen with 4 to 5 healers is known for queen charge.
+Queen with 5 healers is known for queen charge.
 Queen charge is for facilitating other troops, air or ground, depending on opponent's base layout.
-If the war base does not have lots of compartments, it's a good place for queen charge, otherwise the queen will spend lots of time hitting on the walls.
+If the war base does not have lots of compartments, it's a good place for queen charge, otherwise the queen may spend lots of time hitting on the walls.

-Don't let the queen fight alone for too along, there is only 3 minutes.
-The mission of queen charge usually is to take out eagle artillery first, once the eagle artillery is destroyed, deploy other troops.
-Before deploying hog rider or miner, funnel the path so queen can take out splash damage buildings like wizard tower, bomb tower, multiple target inferno tower.
-Before deploying air units, funnel the path so queen can take out air defences.

-Also queen charge can absorb lots of damages so to distract the fires for the main attacking troops.

-To perform the queen charge, level up the queen to 45+ at least.
-The idea is to use queen charge to take out one corner with eagle artillery to create the L shape, so the troops can target the remaining buildings easily.
-Possibly absorb damages from Giga tesla so to support other troops.

-If attacking TH11 opponents, with 4 max healers (level 5), 1 or 2 rage spells, queen should last long enough to clear one corner of the base.
-TH11 against TH12 using queen charge is not a good idea as queen is very fragile again high DpS structures.
-For example, attacking high level TH12, queen cannot survive in range of 2 level 6 X-Bows with other defensing buildings.
-If the healers are blown back by air blower, queen will immediately die.
-Always watch out and use rage on healers if needed.

-Also the drawback of queen charge is it is slow to create the funnel as queen is fighting alone.

-Keep the queen alive is one of the key.
-This is done by watching out for healers.
-For example, be aware when queen and healer are close to the air blower.
-If the healer is not close to the queen when queen is under attack, queen will die very soon.
 Level 5 healer HP has 1,500, heal speed 0.7s, healing per pulse 56, healing per second 80.
-So 5 healers max healing is 400 or less, which enable the queen to live for a long enough time under multiple fire.
+So 5 healers max healing is close to 400, which enable the queen to live for a long enough time under multiple attacks.
 If in 2 x-bows and other cannon or archer tower, the total DpS is around 500, it takes around 20 seconds to destroy the queen.
+Always watch out queen's health and use rage on healers if needed.

+Set you expectation reasonably, don't expect the queen will clear out lots of buildings.
+The mission of queen charge usually is to take out eagle artillery first, and the CC troops and enemy heroes.
+Once the eagle artillery is destroyed, deploy wall wrecker along with other troops.
+Before deploying main troops like hog rider or miner, funnel the path if possible so queen can take out splash damage buildings like wizard tower, bomb tower, multiple target inferno tower.
+Before deploying air units, funnel the path so queen can take out air defences.
+If you are lucky to get queen survived, queen with healer can absorb lots of damages so to protect the main attacking troops nearby.

+To perform the queen charge, level up the queen to 45+ at least, ideally 60.
+The idea is to use queen charge to take out one corner of the base with eagle artillery better with multiple target inferno to create the L shape, so the troops can target the remaining buildings easily.
+If the queen made it to survive to the core at last, she can possibly absorb damages from Giga tesla so to support other troops.

+If attacking TH11 opponents, with 5 level 5 healers, 1 or 2 rage spells, queen should last long enough to clear one corner of the base.
+TH11 against TH12 using queen charge is not a good idea as queen is very fragile against high DpS structures.
+For example, attacking high level TH12, queen cannot survive in range of 2 level 6 X-Bows with other defensing buildings or another queen.

+One major issue is that queen may lost support from healers.
+For example, each air seeking mine x 3 is a menace to healer; air defence takes down healer very quickly; air bombs deals splash damages to healers.

+In queen charge, you need watch out for healers very closely.
+For example, make sure queen and healer are close to the air blower.
+If the healers are pushed back by air blower, queen will immediately die if under attack from 2 or more single unit buildings.
+If the healer is distracted by troops nearby when queen is under attack, queen will die very soon.
+Always have a plan for queen got destroyed too early.

 Air defence and air seeking mine can destroy healers very fast.
 Experts always deploy a balloon first to trigger air seeking mine.
 Maxed air defence DpS 200, 7.5 seconds kill a healer, one seeking air mine can one shot one healer.

 Once the queen's HP is very low, use range spell to boost up healers and queen so to speed up the healing process.
-Ability is better saved when massive DpS is needed.
+Or, you can use queen's cloak ability which makes queen disappear for 5 seconds and recover a small portion of HP.
+Queen's ability is better saved when massive DpS is needed.

+Queen's enemies also are tesla farm, single mode inferno.

+Keep the queen alive is one of the key.
+Always watching out on queen's health and danger zones.
+Often the case, when you were deploying other troops, from the bar, you saw queen's HP is high so let guard down.
+But a second later, queen got destroyed when entered a danger zone covered by multiple combinations of long range buildings.

+One drawback is 5 healers take up 70 housing space already.
+You only have 210 housing space for others.

+Another drawback of queen charge is it is slow to create the funnel as queen is fighting alone most of the time.
+Don't let the queen fight alone for too along, the attack ends in only 3 minutes.

 Planning for queen is another key.
 To move queen forward, some funneling troop like giants/wizards, hog rider, pekka can clear some building which may distract the queen.
 Once the queen is in the core, she will sometimes go back to clear some trash building and keep hitting walls so get the time wasted.

-Ideally, queen can destroy EA, take down CC troops, and one inferno tower, use other killer squads for other inferno towers, or use bowler witch clear the outside buildings, keep the remaining buildings on a narrowed path being attacked.
+Ideally, queen can destroy eagle artillery, take down CC troops, and one inferno tower, use other killer squads for other inferno towers, or use bowler witch clear the outside buildings, keep the remaining buildings on a narrowed path being attacked.

 ##### Taking Eagle Artillery